Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 **IOD** -- defines the intraocular distance (in world space units).

 There are two types of IOD:
-* _IODType_Absolute_ : Intraocular distance is defined as an absolute value.
+* _Graphic3d_Camera::IODType_Absolute_ : Intraocular distance is defined as an absolute value.
-* _IODType_Relative_ : Intraocular distance is defined relative to the camera focal length (as its coefficient).
+* _Graphic3d_Camera::IODType_Relative_ : Intraocular distance is defined relative to the camera focal length (as its coefficient).

 **Field of view (FOV)** -- defines the field of camera view by y axis in degrees (45° is default).